danii-07/gradiess/README.md

 # gradies
-A great app for student to manage their own grades through their academic lives, in which they can add their own grades, and calculate their own gpa.
+This is an app for students to manage their own grades throughout their academic lives.
+Students can add their own grades and calculate their own GPA.